cast-org/figuration/docs/widgets/dropdown.md

 ### Via Data Attributes

+Add `data-cfw="dropdown"` to the dropdown toggle element, and the widget will automatically link to the sibling `.dropdown-menu` list element.

-Add `data-cfw="dropdown"` and a `data-cfw-dropdown-toggle` with a selector (jQuery style) or string value to then element to automatically assign control of a dropdown element.
+Optionally, you can use a `data-cfw-dropdown-toggle` with a selector (jQuery style) or string value to then element to automatically assign control of a dropdown element.
-If using a string value, then assign a `data-cfw-dropdown-target` attribute, with a matching value to the element to apply the collapse to.
+If using a string value, then assign a `data-cfw-dropdown-target` attribute, with a matching value to the element to apply the control to.
 Be sure to add the class `dropdown-menu` to the dropdown menu to ensure there is no flash of content at page load.

 {% highlight html %}
 <div class="dropdown">
-  <a href="#" data-cfw="dropdown" data-cfw-dropdown-toggle="dropdownExample">Dropdown trigger</a>
+  <a href="#" role="button" data-cfw="dropdown" data-cfw-dropdown-toggle="dropdownExample">Dropdown trigger</a>
   <ul class="dropdown-menu" data-cfw-dropdown-target="dropdownExample">
     ...
   </ul>